France's Iliad challenges Sprint for control of T-Mobile

-PARIS/NEW YORK French telecommunications company Iliad SA (ILD.PA) has made a surprise offer for T-Mobile US Inc TMUS.N, setting up a potential bidding war with Sprint Corp (S.N), the U.S. mobile carrier now controlled by Japan's Softbank Corp (9984.T).
+PARIS/NEW YORK French telecommunications company Iliad SA has made a surprise offer for T-Mobile US Inc, setting up a potential bidding war with Sprint Corp, the U.S. mobile carrier now controlled by Japan's Softbank Corp.

 The Paris-based company said its offer for the fourth-largest U.S. carrier values all of T-Mobile at $36.20 per share, a premium of 42 percent over the pre-announcement share price.